After collision between train and vehicle stuck on tracks, Acworth permanently closes rail crossing

 The city also said that when vehicles get stuck on the tracks, drivers get cited but the situations nonetheless require a diversion of resources from the police department and public works department for cleanup.

-The crossing is one of only a few in downtown Acworth, with the main one at Lemon Street and another further down at Smith Street.
-The city said they had collected public feedback and that about half of responding residents were for closing the crossing and half had been against.
+The crossing is one of only a few in Downtown Acworth, with the main one at Lemon Street and another further down at Smith Street.
+The city said it had collected public feedback and that about half of responding residents were for closing the crossing and half had been against it.

 "After careful consideration of the feedback and arriving at the conclusion that the city has little influence over the Railroad’s operations, it has been decided to permanently close the School Street Crossing," the city said.
 "While there is an element of convenience that all of us will lose, ultimately safety was the deciding factor in the decision for closure.
 The city has exhausted all efforts with the Railroad to identify alternate crossing locations to supplement the closure with no success."